Andy4495/TI_Platform_Cores_For_Arduino/README.md

 Depending on your host machine and the specific board you are programming, you probably need to install drivers and/or configuration files in order to communicate with the LaunchPad.
 If you see a message along the lines of "Error connecting to the target", then a missing driver or configuration file is likely the cause.

+### MacOS

+No drivers should be needed for MSP432, Tiva, or the newer MSP430 LaunchPads (including the MSP430G2ET).

+Drivers *may* be needed for the old MSP430G2 (non-ET) LaunchPads, but in my tests, the new version 0.25 of the `mspdebug` tool included with the msp430 v1.1.0 and msp430gcc9 v3.0.0 cores does not need a separate driver installed.

-### MacOS or Windows
+### Windows

-On MacOS or Windows, the drivers can be installed using either of the methods below:
+On Windows, the drivers can be installed using either of the methods below:

 1. Install [Code Composer Studio IDE][89] from Texas Instruments.